-Whilst electronic signatures on Erasmus+ mobility documents are possible and widely accepted, it is each HEIs responsibility to ensure that the digital signatures comply with their internal institutional policy or procedures dealing with this matter.
+Whilst electronic signatures on Erasmus+ mobility documents are possible and widely accepted, it is each HEI's responsibility to ensure that the digital signatures comply with their own internal institutional digital signing policies or procedures.

-4.7.
+4.8.
 Record keeping

 HEIs must keep all applications and signed Grant Agreements for a period of five years (three years for grants not exceeding EUR 60,000) from the date of closure of the applicable Grant Agreement.
 This includes all applications and mobility agreements with students and staff, and documents concerning disbursement of grants, for all Erasmus+ mobilities.
-Please see page 266 of the 2020 Programme guide and Annex I of the Grant Agreement for further information.
+Please see article Checks and Audits on page 266 of the 2020 Programme guide and Annex I of the Grant Agreement for further information.

-4.8.
+4.9.
 Dissemination